 This book and framework is a core component of the training we offer our interns, staff and Community Transformation Program participants, intended to inspire a foundation of mutual relationship and servanthood in our relationships with those on the margins.

-We have a quick overview and teaching on the Gospel Cycle in the introduction of our Easter Devotional - download now here for free!
+We have a quick overview on the Gospel Cycle in the appendix of our Easter Devotional - download now here for free!

 Our team has been journeying with and developing local leaders in the Karen community in Saskatoon since 2018.